 Skip to main content

-THE ANNUAL CLE REQUIREMENTS IN NORTH CAROLINA ARE 12 HOURS OF APPROVED CLE.
+THE ANNUAL CLE REQUIREMENTS IN NORTH CAROLINA ARE 24 HOURS OF APPROVED CLE every two years

 All active members admitted to the North Carolina State Bar after January 1, 2011, must complete the Professionalism for New Attorneys Program in the year the member is first required to meet CLE requirements.
-Credit for the program is applied to the annual mandatory requirements.
-If you were licensed in another state for 5 or more years at the time you were admitted to the NC Bar, you are exempt from the requirement; however, you must notify the State Bar of the exemption in the first annual report form sent to you.
+Credit for the program is applied to the mandatory requirements.
+If you were licensed in another state for five or more years at the time you were admitted to the NC Bar, you are exempt from the requirement; however, you must notify the State Bar of the exemption during the membership renewal process.

 Click here to view FAQs about the Professionalism for New Attorneys Program